epistemik-co/staple-api/docs/README.md

 }
 ```

-!> All queries return instance of the type synonymous with those queries.
+!> All queries return instances of the type synonymous with those queries.

 #### Mutations and inputs